-- 5338.Biochemical Methods (3:1:6).
-Provides integrated approach to modern biochemical techniques and present methods used to manipulate a gene, purify and characterize the enzymatic properties of the encoded protein.
-(F) - 5340.Biology of Cancer (3:3:0).
+- 5338.Biochemical Methods (3:1:6:0).
+Provides an integrated approach to modern biochemical techniques and present methods used to manipulate a gene, purify and characterize the enzymatic properties of the encoded protein.
+Enrollment is only by permission of the instructor.
+(F) - 5340.Biology of Cancer (3:3:0:0).
 Teaches essential processes underlying the biology of cancer, from the molecular and cellular bases of cancer, to clinical manifestations, to therapy.
-Prerequisites: successful completion of the GSBS core curriculum or consent of the course director(s).
-(F) - 5350.Research and Molecular Pathology.
-(3:3:0).
+Prerequisites: GSBS 5471, GSBS 5372, GSBS 5373, GSBS 5174 or consent of the course director(s).
+(F, IVC) - 5350.Research and Molecular Pathology.
+(3:3:0:0).
 This course provides expertise necessary to design and interpret research data obtained through the use of knowledge pertaining to pathology of human diseases and methods offered by modern pathology.
-(F)

-6001.Biotechnology Internship (V1-9).
+Enrollment is only by permission of the instructor.
+(F) - 6000.Master's Thesis (V1-6).
+(F) - 6001.Biotechnology Internship (V1-9).
 Research and training in a private-sector or government biotechnology laboratory (by prior arrangement with program director).
-(F)

-6101.Biotechnology Seminar (1:1:0).
-(F)

-- 6202.Biomedical Informatics (2:0:2).
-Prerequisite: GSBS 5373.
-Personal laptop meeting the School of Medicine laptop guidelines is required.
+(F) - 6101.Biotechnology Seminar (1:1:0:0).
+Biotechnology Master's students attend, critique and present seminars of importance to the field of biotechnology.
+Required course for Biotechnology Master's students for Spring, Year 1.
+(F) - 6202.Biomedical Informatics (2:0:2:0).
 Provides a broad introduction to the field of bioinformatics in medical research.
 Emphasizes use of modern software packages and internet-based genomic and other databases to solve research problems.
-(F) - 6301.
-Introduction to Biotechnology (3:3:0).
-Broad coverage of topics with high current interest and utility to the medical and agricultural biotechnology industries.
-Emphasizes application of technologies.
-(F)
+Personal laptop meeting the GSBS laptop guidelines is required.
+Prerequisite: GSBS 5373 or by permission of the instructor.
+Required course for Biotechnology Master's students for Spring, Year 1.
+(H) - 6301.Introduction to Biotechnology (3:3:0:0).
+Broad coverage will be given to topics with high current interest to the biotechnology industries.
+This course emphasizes application of technologies and is required for all Biotechnology Master's students in Year 1 Spring semester.
+(F, IVC)